 21-day Cardiac Event Monitor

 We also offer 21-day cardiac event monitors should the patient require a longer heart monitoring period.
 In these cases, generally, the patient’s arrhythmia will not be as apparent, necessitating more time to identify it.

 Treatment of PAD

-Should we diagnose peripheral arterial disease, our specialists offer a number of solutions and PAD treatment plans that help individuals live healthier and enjoy fulfilling lives.
-Contact our Mesquite, NV medical clinic today to begin!
+Should we diagnose peripheral arterial disease, our specialists offer several solutions and PAD treatment plans that help individuals live healthier and enjoy fulfilling lives.
+Contact our Mesquite, NV, medical clinic today to begin!

 SCHEDULE AN APPOINTMENT TODAY